Ensuring our children are safe is our key responsibility. We work as a team to develop children's awareness and

 Safeguarding children and young people means protecting them from abuse or neglect, getting the right support in place as early as possible and creating an environment in which children and young people feel safe and healthy.Ensuring our children are safe is our key responsibility.
 We work as a team to develop children's awareness and understanding of being safe.
-If you have any concerns regarding the safety of a child in school or in the community, you can speak to Mrs Short or Mrs Whitehead in school or send them an email.
+If you have any concerns regarding the safety of a child in school or in the community, you can speak to Mrs Short in school or send her an email.

 At Abbey Hey we take the welfare of children in our care very seriously.
 Our staff and governors have been trained on safeguarding in line the the KEEPING CHILDREN SAFE IN EDUCATION document and have taken part in 'PREVENT'.

 Please use the link below to download our Safeguarding Policies.
 To request paper copies, please speak to the office.

 Cause for Concern